 - Fiber Arts is defined as any method of creating a unique design with fiber, fabric or yarn.
 This may include: making fabric (such as weaving crochet, knitting, needlepoint); or when existing fabric is changed into something quite different (such as quilting or embroidery or ethnic art.)
 Ethnic Fiber Arts should use a fiber, yarn or fabric to create the design exhibit.
-Non-textile (examples include wood, reed, straw, grass, etc.) baskets/pieces should be entered in the Visual Arts Division. - NOTE: Kansas State Fair fiber arts exhibits cannot be used for any of the Fashion Revue classes.

-Identification Label:

-Type or print on a 3" x 21/2 "piece of cloth: class number, county/district, and exhibitor's name.

-Sew or safety pin this ID label on the corner of flat articles.

-- For garments, attach ID label to the front left shoulder seam, or left side of waistband, as if you were wearing the garments. - When articles, which are normally worn as a pair, are exhibited, both articles must be shown together.
+Non-textile (examples include wood, reed, straw, grass, etc.) baskets/pieces should be entered in the Visual Arts Division. - NOTE: Kansas State Fair fiber arts exhibits cannot be used for any of the Fashion Revue classes. - Identification Label: - Type or print on a 3" x 21/2 "piece of cloth: class number, county/district, and exhibitor's name. - Sew or safety pin this ID label on the corner of flat articles.
+0 - For garments, attach ID label to the front left shoulder seam, or left side of waistband, as if you were wearing the garments. - When articles, which are normally worn as a pair, are exhibited, both articles must be shown together.
 Fasten articles together securely with yarn.
 Special consideration will be given to articles, which are of original design. - Such articles should have a note attached explaining the original design.
 The exhibitor should attach an index card, no larger than 4" x 6", with the entry form to give the judge any information on what parts of the exhibit they made, processes used, or other information which the exhibitor thinks would be helpful for the judge.
 For all items, please indicate if item was made from a kit.
 For all items please indicate fiber content, and specifically if they are made of at least 90% wool.
 For quilted items indicate who - did the quilting and binding.

-When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (i.e. knitting, crochet, needle arts, or patchwork and quilting), the determination of what division (Clothing or Fiber Arts) and class in which to enter will be left with the 4-H participant.
+When the exhibit is a sewn garment that also includes one or more Fiber Art techniques (i.e. knitting, crochet, - which the exhibit is a sewin garment that also includes one of more riber Art techniques (i.e. knitting, crochet, needle arts, or patchwork and quilting), the determination of what division (Clothing or Fiber Arts) and class in which to enter will be left with the 4-H participant.
 All exhibits which need to be hung, MUST have the appropriate saw tooth hanger, rod, wire or other mechanism attached in order to be properly displayed.
 If necessary, hardware is not attached, it may not be displayed.
-Fiber Arts Educational Notebook - Share with others what you learned in this project about a particular Fiber Art.
+Fiber Arts Educational Notebook Share with others what you learned in this project about a particular Fiber Art.
 Exhibits should be in the form of a notebook or binder.
-The notebook should include a narrative section describing the fiber art. the fiber art.
+The notebook should include a narrative section describing the fiber art.
+It should be a clear deparition of the project technique budget explanation. the fiber art.
 It should include a clear description of the project, technique, budget, supplies, goals, accomplishments, successes, failures, and future plans.
 It may include samples of techniques, how-tos, photographs of completed projects, or other ways of educating others about fiber arts.
 NOTE: A collection of brochures, web pages, patterns, record book forms, etc. does not constitute an educational notebook.
 Follow copyright laws as explained in the General Rules as you are preparing your exhibit.
 Name, local unit and fiber art covered must be clearly marked in the notebook.